-During scheme year 2021/22 SPFO:
+During scheme year 2022/23 SPFO:

-- produced and issued annual newsletters for all Employee, Pensioner and Deferred members.
-These are available on the website at www.spfo.org.uk - produced and issued annual benefit statements for all employee members.
-99% were issued by the 31st August statutory deadline.
-The remaining 1% related to new members whose employers had not provided data on time.
+produced and issued annual newsletters for all Employee, Pensioner and Deferred members.
+These are available on the website at www.spfo.org.uk produced and issued annual benefit statements for all employee members.
+100% were issued by the 31st August statutory deadline.